 OLA Larry Moore Distinguished Service Award

 The Larry Moore Distinguished Service Award honours an individual member of the Ontario Library Association who has made a significant contribution to the libraries of Ontario through their work within the Association.
-The recipient will receive an honourary lifetime membership to OLA, which is presented at the annual Super Conference.
+The recipient will receive an honourary lifetime membership to OLA.

-- The recipient will be a member in good standing of OLA.
+• The nominee will be a member in good standing of OLA.

-- The recipient’s contribution must be seen as significant from members from more than one type of library.
+• The recipient’s contribution must be seen as significant by members from more than one type of library.

 Nomination Procedure